TreeCoder: Systematic Exploration and Optimisation of Decoding and Constraints for LLM Code Generation: Data Availability Statement

 Beyond enabling users to manually select constraints and decoding strategies, \treecoder also supports \emph{automatic exploration} of this design space.
 In particular, it integrates the optimisation algorithm described in Section~\ref{sec:optimisation} to systematically search for configurations that maximise task performance.

-\paragraph{\textbf{Finding the best configuration for \codellama.}} To illustrate this capability, we investigate the following question: \emph{What is the the optimal decoding function, constraints, and population size that optimises the accuracy given a soft time limit of 10 seconds per sample?} We address this through a two-stage experiment that automatically identifies effective decoding configurations and then evaluates their generalisation to unseen test cases.
+\paragraph{\textbf{Finding the best configuration for \codellama}} To illustrate this capability, we investigate the following question: \emph{What is the the optimal decoding function, constraints, and population size that optimises the accuracy given a soft time limit of \SI{10}{seconds} per sample?} We conduct this analysis for two models--\codellama and CodeLlama-13B--with results reported in Table ~\ref{tab:decoding_flat_public_private}.
+We address this question through a two-stage experiment that automatically identifies effective decoding configurations and then evaluates their generalisation to unseen test cases (note that we split the MBPP dataset into a smaller \textit{validation} dataset used to search for optimal constraint combinations and \textit{test} dataset).

-\paragraph{Stage 1 – Searching for the optimal configuration.} We employ the Optuna library \cite{akiba2019optunanextgenerationhyperparameteroptimization}, which implements Gaussian-process-based Bayesian optimisation, to explore five decoding functions (beam search, sampling, MCTS, ASAp, and SMC), population sizes from 1 to 5, and combinations of constraints including Python \syntax, \ut and \comments.
+\paragraph{Stage 1 - Searching for the optimal configuration.} We employ the Optuna library \cite{akiba2019optunanextgenerationhyperparameteroptimization}, which implements Gaussian-process-based Bayesian optimisation, to explore five decoding functions (beam search, sampling, MCTS, ASAp, and SMC), population sizes from 1 to 5, and combinations of constraints including Python \syntax, \ut and \comments.
 In total, the search space comprises 200 unique configurations, and the optimisation uses log Expected Improvement as the acquisition function to balance exploration and exploitation.
+Each configuration is evaluated on the 50 validation problems of MBPP, with a soft time limit of \SI{10}{seconds} per query checked after each decoding step.
+Table ~\ref{tab:decoding_flat_public_private} reports the best configuration found for each decoding function showing the accuracy and sample time on the test problems.

-Each configuration is evaluated on the 50 validation problems of MBPP, with a soft time limit of 10 seconds per query checked after each decoding step.
-Table~\ref{tab:decoding_flat_public_private} reports the best configuration found for each decoding function showing the accuracy and sample time on the test problems.
+\emph{For \codellama, the search identifies SMC and beam search with the constraints shown in Table~\ref{tab:decoding_flat_public_private} as the most effective strategies, achieving an accuracy of \SI{66}{\percent}, while staying within the runtime budget.
+For CodeLlama-13B, the strategies with the highest accuracy are sampling and beam search which achieve an accuracy of \SI{70}{\percent}.} Across decoding methods, unit tests emerge as the most influential constraint, and larger population sizes consistently improve accuracy, highlighting the benefits of maintaining multiple concurrent hypotheses.

-\emph{The search identifies SMC with \ut and \comments constraints as the most effective strategy, achieving \SI{68}{\percent} accuracy, while remaining within the runtime budget (Table~\ref{tab:decoding_flat_public_private}).} Across decoding methods, unit tests emerge as the most influential constraint, and larger population sizes consistently improve accuracy, highlighting the benefits of maintaining multiple concurrent hypotheses.
+Additionally, for \codellama, Figure~\ref{fig:pareto_frontier} shows the Pareto frontier of accuracy against runtime on the validation dataset, allowing practitioners to select the configuration that best fits their time budget.
+Constrained sampling and beam search consistently dominate the frontier, offering the best accuracy-efficiency trade-off.